 Plateauing can occur for different reasons, varying from too much consistency to insufficient weight.
 Muscle needs a chance to repair, and this is only possible when your body has enough time to rest and recover.
 Too much training can even change your body’s production of hormones, making your body lose muscle from decreased testosterone production and store fat from increased levels of cortisol.
 This can lead to debilitating fatigue that leaves you feeling sluggish and tired.

 If you spend time in the gym and follow a healthy diet but feel ill, your body may be trying to tell you that your immune system is suffering from overtraining.
 When in this state, your body is in a continual catabolic state, which lowers immunity and increases your chances of becoming ill.
 Similarly, overtraining can result in injury or aggravation of old injuries because your body isn’t getting enough time to recuperate between workouts.

 You’ve been going to the gym consistently for a while now, but all of a sudden you start skipping more and more days; and when you do go in, it’s hard to focus on what you’re doing.
 These may be signs that you’re overexerting yourself, which can lead to injuries from improper form.
 Typically found in athletes that train with high-intensity intervals, the sympathetic nervous system goes into overdrive, causing hyper-excitability and an inability to focus.

 Warning Sign #5: Insomnia

 Once overtraining sets in, it may take a long time to fully recover, ranging from days to months.
-Your nervous system has been put under a lot of stress, and needs plenty of rest in order to recover.
-If you want to avoid taking this unplanned break, make sure to train smart and all your body the time is needs to recover.
+Your nervous system has been put under a lot of stress and needs plenty of rest in order to recover.
+If you want to avoid taking this unplanned break, make sure to train smart and all your body the time it needs to recover.

 Tip #2: Vary Intensity